nutsam/ner_model/README.md

-# Text Processing and Named Entity Recognition (NER) Toolkit
+# Text Processing and Named Entity Recognition

 This repository provides a Python-based toolkit for text preprocessing, text masking, and Named Entity Recognition (NER) using both English (spaCy) and Chinese (CKIP Transformers).
 The project is managed using Poetry for dependency management.